Shaanig03/ClockPlus/README.md

 - ⏰ Clock Plus is an alarm software made for Windows, it has some more features than the default windows Clock alarm application

+Known Issues:

+	- the open URL feature doesn't work, will try to fix that

 Features:

    - it includes alarms(ofc), timers and a stopwatch